-434. Recommendation of the Performance and Audit Scrutiny Committee: 31 January 2018 Treasury Management Report 2017-2018 and Investment Activity (1 April to 31 December 2017)
+411. Recommendations of the Performance and Audit Scrutiny Committee: 31 January 2018 - Treasury Management Report 2017-2018 - Investment Activity (April to December 2017) (Report No: CAB/FH/18/009)

-The Cabinet considered Report No: CAB/SE/18/008, which sought approval for the Treasury Management Report 2017/2018 and received an update on investment activity covering the period 1 April to 31 December 2017.
+The Cabinet received this report which sought approval for the Treasury Management Report 2017/2018 and received an update on investment activity covering the period 1 April to 31 December 2017.

-Councillor Ian Houlder, Portfolio Holder for Resources and Performance, drew relevant issues to the attention of Cabinet, including an explanation of the updated Treasury Management Report 2017/2018 and a summary of the investment activities for the third quarter of 2017/2018 that had previously been considered by the Treasury Management Sub-Committee and Performance and Audit Scrutiny Committee.
+Relevant issues were drawn to the attention of the Cabinet, including an explanation of the updated Treasury Management Report 2017/2018 and a summary of the investment activities for the third quarter of 2017/2018 that had previously been considered by the Performance and Audit Scrutiny Committee.